Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Accountability — the fourth pillar of GRAA — guarantees that governance and assurance results are tangible and linked to trust.
 Under the Government Performance and Results Act (GPRA) Modernization Act of 2010, reinforced by OMB Circular A-11, agencies are required to incorporate performance management and evidence-based decision-making into their processes to promote transparency and accountability to the public.

 The DVMS enhances accountability by integrating traceability into every governance function.
 It connects decisions, actions, and outcomes through a digital chain of evidence, enabling leaders to see not only what was done but also why it was done and how it supports mission objectives.
-This digital traceability meets A-129’s requirement for “accountable lines of authority and independent risk management,” ensuring that each outcome can be traced back to a responsible individual or system process.
+This digital traceability meets federal oversight expectations for accountable lines of authority and independent risk management, ensuring that each outcome can be traced back to a responsible individual or system process.

 Governing by Confidence: From Compliance to Capability